EugenMayer/helm-charts/charts/gradle-build-cache/README.md

 # WAT

-Lets you host the gradle build cache on your k8s cluster - uses the official [docker container](https://hub.docker.com/r/gradle/build-cache-node/).
+Lets you host the official gradle build cache on your k8s cluster - uses the official [docker container](https://hub.docker.com/r/gradle/build-cache-node/) by the Gradle team and wraps it in a simple chart.

 ### Config

-If you want to provide a config, you need to deploy a secret with the key `config.yaml`, holding the configuration as a base64 encoded string.
+If you want to provide your config (which you most probably will do in prodduction), you need to deploy a k8s secret that includes a key   `config.yaml`, holding the entire/vanilla gradle-build-cache configuration-yaml as a base64 encoded string.
 See the (official docs)(https://docs.gradle.com/build-cache-node/#editing_the_file).
 You will then need to enable it in the `persistence.config-secret`, and if you used a custom name, override `objectName`